-- Jesus will return. - We better be ready.
+• Jesus will return.

 Now, understand that libraries of books have been written about the return of Christ.
 There is a certain fascination with the subject of Christ's return.
 Many will be frustrated by my teaching today, because you will want to know more.
 But, as I see it, here is the main point of what Jesus had to say about His return: "I will return, so be ready."